The Penang Bookshelf

 Thanks for persevering too,

-Close on its heels comes another, Heritage Houses of Penang, Heritage Houses of Penangthat shares a common author, Khoo Salma Nasution, probably Penang's best known heritage academic and activist, but
+Close on its heels comes another, Heritage Houses of Penang, that shares a common author, Khoo Salma Nasution, probably Penang's best known heritage academic and activist, but

 is from a different publisher.
 The book's photographer, Halim Berbar, who's applied his prize winning techniques to more books than I've sold this month, also has considerably more life in him than all of the photographers of Postcards book.